The world's biggest guide to timing the cricket ball

 The paradox of timing

-We all know that timing is the key but that's not as simple as it sounds.
-We use the term often and mean something simple: a shot that appears effortless but flies off the bat.
+We all know that timing is the key, but that's not as simple as it sounds.
+We use the term often, meaning something simple: a shot that appears effortless but flies off the bat.
 Yet understanding the myriad of factors that go into it is more difficult.

 This complexity comes with dealing with the paradox of batting: Timing is about the production of power yet the harder we try and hit the ball, the less timing we have.